YongsinLim/42_Minishell/README.md

 # Welcome to Minishell

-A 42 school team project implementing a basic POSIX-compliant shell in C, mimicking Bash Version 5.1.16.
+This project has been created as part of the 42 curriculum by jenlee and yolim A 42 school team project implementing a basic POSIX-compliant shell in C, mimicking Bash Version 5.1.16.

 **Developed in collaboration with [ABCSoup](https://github.com/DaSoupOfABC)**